icyleaf/halite/README.md

 ## Help and Discussion

-You can browese the API documents:
+You can browse the API documents:

 https://icyleaf.github.io/halite/